chamaken/cgolmnl/README.md

 ### errno ###

+I currently use an incredibly childish C function in set_errno.c

+    void SetErrno(int n) { errno = n; }

-I can not find the way of passing Go callback error, in other words set C's errno from Go.
+I can not find the way of tossing up Go callback error, in other words set C's errno from Go.
 I am not good at English let me show why I need to do in code snippets below